 This CME activity for ACCME credit is provided by Integrity Continuing Education, Inc.

-This CE activity for ANCC and AANP credit is jointly provided by Global Education Group and Integrity Continuing Education, Inc.
+This CE activity for ANCC and ACPE credit is jointly provided by Global Education Group and Integrity Continuing Education, Inc.

-This activity is supported by an educational grant from Actelion Pharmaceuticals US, Inc., a Janssen Pharmaceutical Company of Johnson & Johnson.
+This educational activity is supported by an educational grant from Salix Pharmaceuticals.

 Upon completion of this educational activity, participants should be able to:

-There are no fees for participating and receiving CME credit for this activity.
-During the period of August 31, 2022 through August 31, 2023, participants must:
+There are no fees for participating and receiving CE/CME credit for this activity.
+During the period of December 22, 2022 through December 22, 2023, participants must:

 Nursing Continuing Education